-Satin – just the sound of the word makes us think of something soft and smooth.
-Almost silky, it is a luxurious sounding name.
+Satin stitch - just the sound of the word makes us think of something soft and smooth.
+Almost silky, it is a luxurious-sounding name.
 Satin stitch is exactly like the sound of satin.
 It looks and feels soft and silky and it can transform a simple design into something luxurious as it fills in the spaces on any embroidery design.

-The beauty of satin stitch is just how simple it is.
+The beauty of the satin stitch is just how simple it is.
 It is sewn in simple straight stitches making it a fast and easy option to fill spaces and shapes.

 How to do Satin Stitch

-Step 1: Draw your design using something that will not show or bleed into your finished design.
+Draw your design using something that will not show or bleed into your finished design.
 Graphite pencil can be used if you are going to sew over the edges.
 Otherwise use chalk or removable fabric pens.

 - Up from the back to start

 - Down on the opposite side to make a stitch